 How I Created This Teriyaki Marinade

 Teriyaki marinade will never get old.
 We just love it!
-I love the sweet and salt and garlic and ginger.
-All of the simple ingredients play off each-other so well.
-Today I used maple syrup instead of another sweetener.
-Maple goes really well with the ginger and soy and adds a woodsy caramel flavor to the marinade.
+I love the sweetness and saltiness and the garlic and ginger.
+All of the simple ingredients play off each other so well.
+Today, I used maple syrup instead of another sweetener.
+Maple goes really well with the ginger and soy and adds a woodsy caramel flavor to the healthy teriyaki marinade.

 So anyway, ginger, check!
 So good.

 Then we have the maple.
-If you have my cookbook, which hopefully you have that too *wink* then you know about pairing the flavor of maple with other ingredients.
+If you have my cookbook, which hopefully you have that too *wink*, then you know about pairing the flavor of maple with other ingredients.
 As I said in the book, maple pairs well with the flavor of soy sauce and tamari.
 So it seemed like a logical substitute for other sweeteners in this marinade.
-Sure enough the maple really makes the whole marinade more rich and caramely than brown sugar would.
-Plus it¬†is lower glycemic than brown sugar and it has trace micronutrients and minerals.
+Sure enough, the maple really makes the whole teriyaki marinade more rich and caramely than brown sugar would.
+Plus, it is lower glycemic than brown sugar and it has trace micronutrients and minerals.

 I used reduced sodium tamari instead of traditional soy sauce.
 So it is lower in sodium and gluten-free.Yay!
 Don’t get me wrong, I love salt, but usually teriyaki is too salty even for me.

 This teriyaki marinade recipe makes two cups of marinade, which is enough for three pounds of chicken or meat.
 You’ll want to use 2/3 cup marinade per pound of meat.
 If you’re using chicken or pork with this healthy teriyaki marinade, let the meat marinate for a good 4 to 12 hours before cooking it.
 This will give the meat time to soak up all that delicious teriyaki flavor, and it’ll tenderize slightly as well.
 However, if you’re using this marinade with seafood, it only needs to marinate for 30 to 45 minutes.